-- Photographs may be either black and white or color.
+- 1. Photographs may be either black and white or color.
 They may be processed from negatives, slides, or digital cameras and computer manipulation programs.
 Photographs must have been taken since your county fair of the previous year. - 2.
-Photographs must be a minimum of 5" x 7".
-Finished size (including mounting/matting) of single photographs may not exceed 11" x 14".
-Exception: Panoramic photos must not exceed 24" in length. - 3.
+Photographs must be a minimum of 5 inches by 7 inches.
+Finished size (including mounting/matting) of single photographs may not exceed 11 inches by 14 inches.
+Exception: Panoramic photos must not exceed 11 inches high by 24 inches in length. - 3.
 All photographs must be printed on photographic paper and must be mounted and/or matted.
-Maximum thickness of finished project must not exceed 1/4" thick. - 4.
+Maximum thickness of finished project must not exceed 1⁄2 inch thick. - 4.
 Mounted photos can be (a) flush-mounted [no board showing] on mounting board, or (b) with mount borders [window mat or flat mount directly on board].
 Exhibitors may cut their own mounting boards, use ready-cut window mats or have matting done professionally. - a.
 4-H members are responsible for design decisions such as border, color and size. - b.
 Framed photographs (including floating frames) will not be judged. - 5.
 A series is a group of photographs or slides [3 to 5] that are related or tell a step-by-step story.
-Photographs must be mounted together in story order or sequence.
-Slides should be numbered.
-Finished size of individual photographs in a series should not exceed 6" x 8".
+Photographs must be mounted together and numbered in story order or sequence.
+Finished size of individual photographs in a series must be a minimum of 5 inches by 7 inches and should not exceed 6 inches by 8 inches.